An epilogue, or “epilog,” is a chapter at the end of a work of literature, which concludes the work.

 Than this of Juliet and her Romeo.”

-It clearly shows how happy and contended is Rosalind.
+It clearly shows how happy and contented Rosalind is.

 “YEARS passed.
 The seasons came and went, the short animal lives fled by.
 A time came when there was no one who remembered the old days before the Rebellion, except Clover, Benjamin, Moses the raven, and a number of the pigs.”